Miracle-Engineering/cloudgrep/README.md

 Cloudgrep is a web-based cloud resource browser executed in your local machine.
 You can find our latest release [here](https://github.com/run-x/cloudgrep/releases) on our release page -- simply download the zip named for your OS/spec (or let us know if you can't find yours).

+Cloudgrep works by using the cloud provider credentials (e.g. AWS) found in your cli to scan your cloud for data about your existing resources.
+For it to work, make sure you set such credentials properly (see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for AWS).
+These, and a stable internet connection, are its only prerequisites.

+**NOTE: Cloudgrep only ever needs ReadOnly credentials-- it creates nothing, it modifies nothing.
+Moreover, it will do a best effort scan based on its permission, so the user does not need to have read access to all resources.**

 Once downloaded, (and assuming you have AWS credentials properly configured in your CLI) you can start using cloudgrep immediately by executing the binary (no args needed) on your cli: